pseudoeazy/chatgpt-question-log/README.md

 The extension requires access to web pages where ChatGPT AI chats **occur** to log your questions and provide navigation.
 It **does not** collect or store personal data.

+## Privacy Policy

+This Chrome extension respects your privacy.
+It **does not collect, store, or share any user data**.

+- No personal information is stored or transmitted.
+- No browsing activity is tracked.
+- No third-party services are used to collect user data.

+This extension operates entirely on your device, ensuring your privacy and security.
+If you have any questions, feel free to send a message.

 ## **Support & Feedback**

 If you have any issues or suggestions, feel free to reach out!